 avoid repetition of introduction and ensure accuracy in the text and

 references.
-Upon introduction, each bill shall be deemed to have had its
+Upon introduction, each bill shall be deemed to have had

-Coalition Leaders in accordance with a set of guidelines to be published
+shall be referred in accordance with a set of guidelines to be published

 º 2.
 Multi-sponsorship.
 Any Senator may join together in the multi-